mitchfen/adrift_cli_game/README.md

 # Adrift
-A text based puzzle game inspired by Zork
+A short text based puzzle game inspired by Zork.
+Compile with 'make adrift'.